 Startup grants are hard to come by however, there are no terms and conditions attached to them when you are able to access them.
 Examples of organizations that give startup grants are AYEEN – Africa’s Young Entrepreneur Empowerment Nigeria and the Tony Elumelu Foundation Entrepreneurship Grants.

 Bank of Industry (BOI) is for business startups in Nigeria that are already running and are making profits even though they are still small.
 Before you can access BOI for funding your business must be registered under the Corporate Affairs Commission (CAC), you must have a business account and your business must have been running for a while showing that you are making profits.

 8. Business Incubator

-Business incubators are another good source on how to raise funding for startups in Nigeria.
-With a business incubator you will get advice to grow and you will get funding.
-Top incubator and acceleration programs are 440NG, L5LAB, Co-creation hub and more.
-Business incubator provides start up training, network opportunities, mentorship and more.
+Business incubators are another good source on how to raise funding for business in Nigeria.
+With a business incubator, you will get advice to grow and you will get funding.
+Top incubator and acceleration programs are 440NG, L5LAB, Co-creation hub, and more.
+A business incubator provides start-up training, network opportunities, mentorship, and more.

 It is very difficult to start a business in a country like Nigeria so if you are a passionate entrepreneur you do not need to be stressing yourself again on how you can get funding for your business.
 This is why we wrote this article to support many of our readers across Nigeria.
 Try any of the above ways to access funding for that business and start that business now. someone you feel might need.